 This page reflects the UK government’s understanding of current rules for people travelling on a full ‘British Citizen’ passport, for the most common types of travel.

+The authorities in Laos set and enforce entry rules.
+For further information contact the embassy, high commission or consulate of the country or territory you’re travelling to.
 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

 Visa conditions change regularly.
 For the most up to date information, contact the nearest Lao Embassy or Consulate.

-When you enter Laos, make sure you get an entry stamp in your passport.
+If you’re eligible for a visa when you enter Laos, make sure you get an entry stamp in your passport.
 Not having a legitimate entry stamp could lead to arrest or a large fine.

 Yellow fever certificate requirements

 Check whether you need a yellow fever certificate by visiting the National Travel Health Network and Centre’s TravelHealthPro website.